How Consistent Are Humans When Grading Programming Assignments?: Research Context

 The students were asked to submit a report discussing their implementation as part of the assignments.
 However, we have excluded these from the dataset, and they were not used to grade the assignments, as they can not be suitably anonymised for public release.
 While we automated the de-duplication of the group submissions and removed further duplicate submissions during the anonymisation, there is a remote chance that some repeated assignments within the dataset could still exist.

-The students were asked to conduct pair programming with explicit instructions on how to pair program.
-One student was the ``driver'', who wrote the code, and the other was the ``navigator'', who reviewed the code as it was written, and they were instructed to switch roles throughout the assignment.
-However, the assessment did not capture if and how the students conducted pair programming.
+While the students were given instructions on how to pair program, the assessment did not capture if and how the students conducted pair programming.
 Anecdotally, some groups started pair programming, especially in the associated lab sessions.
 However, as the submission deadline approached, groups tended to separate the work, with both students writing code in parallel.

 As these are historical assignments that we received \textit{post hoc} permission to release, the students' demographics were not captured.
 However, all students were in their first year at \anon{King's College London} and were a mixture of domestic and international students.